25 Interesting Facts About Libya

 13. From 1977 to 2011, Libya was renamed the Libyan Arab Republic to the Great Socialist People’s Libyan Arab Jamahiriyah by Gaddafi.

-14. During that time, the country had a plain green flag which was the only national flag to have a single plain colour.
-After Gaddafi’s overthrow, the flag reverted and the red also came to represent the blood that was shed for freedom.
+14. At that time, the country had a plain green flag, the only national flag to have a single plain color.
+After Gaddafi’s overthrow, the flag reverted, and the red also came to represent the blood that was shed for freedom.

 The old plain green flag of Libya